imthatalex/js-to-do-list/README.md

-Reminder:
+# Web Application : TO-DO List

-- S.O.L.I.D Principles
+## Assignment by The Odin Project

-Rules:
+Task :
 1. Use Objects : Factories or Classes/Constructors
-2. Note Properties : Title, Description, Due Date, Priority
+2. Note Properties to Include : Title, Description, Due Date, Priority
 3. Ability to Create Seperate Projects : Default Project, Create Custom Project
-4. Separate Application Logic : Modular
+4. Separate Application Logic : Make Code Modular
-5. App Functionalty : View All Projects, View All Notes (Title & Description Only), Change Color of Background to Establish Priority, Edit Note, Delete Note
+5. App Functionalty : View All Projects, View All Notes, Change Color of Background to Establish Priority, Edit Note, Delete Note
-6. npm i date-fns
+6. Sort Notes by Date
 7. Use Web Storage API to Save Projects & Notes to Local Storage

-W.I.L
+What I Learned :
 - Composition over Inheritance : Use Smaller Functions (Code Blocks) to Create more Complex Behavior without having to write all the Code in one Large Function.
 - Single Responsibility Principle : Similar Responsibilities with Only One Reason to Change
 - How to Destructure Properties returned from Factory Functions